haskell/haskell-language-server/docs/troubleshooting.md

 With `stack` you need to manually add the ghc option `-dynamic`.

-Static binaries use the GHC linker for dynamically loading dependencies when typechecking TH code, and this can run into issues when loading shared objects linked against mismatching system libraries, or into GHC linker  bugs (mainly the Mach linker used in Mac OS, but also potentially the ELF linker).
-Dynamically linked binaries (including`ghci`) use the system linker instead of the GHC linker and avoid both issues.

 Note: HLS binaries prior to 1.6.0 were statically linking `glibc` which is not a supported configuration and has been replaced by `musl`.

 ### Preprocessors